- Where you can study

 The Graduate Diploma in Arts (Economics) will give you the equivalent of an undergraduate major in economics without having to complete a second bachelor’s degree.

-Build on your existing knowledge and skills in construction with Massey’s Graduate Diploma in Facilities Management.
+Build on your existing knowledge and skills in construction with Massey’s Graduate Diploma in Construction and Facilities Management.
 Learn how to organise, control and coordinate the strategic and operational management of facilities.